 - Did not meet in July.

 - Did not meet in August.

 - Did not meet in October

+- Did not meet in Nov

 Information Technology Advisory Board (ITAB) (Agency CIOs and senior managers of state information technology ITAB is chaired by the Executive Branch CITO)